jupyter-book/mystmd/packages/myst-to-tex/docs/index.md

 import { u } from 'unist-builder';
 import mystToTex from 'myst-to-tex';

-// Create a mdast document, or parse using mystjs const tree = u(
+// Create a AST document, or parse using mystjs const tree = u(
   'root',
   u('paragraph', [